lyceum-allotments/lyceum-allotments/content/post/on_the_buffers.md

 In the last section we looked at sending a message through a pipe and everything worked great.
-However there was a porblem, and this becomes apparent if we alter the sending program and make it run a little slower, perhaps by adding a short sleep inbetween sending each letter of the message, something like this:
+However there was a porblem, and this becomes apparent if we alter the sending program and make it run a little slower, perhaps by adding a short sleep in between sending each letter of the message, something like this:

 {{< highlight python >}}
 import time